45678/miniLockLib/README.md

 Run `make` to re-compile the JavaScript files in the `scripts` folder.

-CoffeeScript library files are compiled to the `library.compiled` folder and saved as `scripts/miniLockLib.js`.
+The CoffeeScript files in the `library` folder are compiled to the `library.compiled` folder.
+And then all  files in `library.compiled` are combined and written to `scripts/miniLockLib.js`.

-CoffeeScript test files are compiled to the `tests.compiled` folder and saved as `scripts/tests.js`.
+The CoffeeScript files in the `test` folder are compiled to the `tests.compiled` folder.
+And then all  files in `tests.compiled` are combined and written to `scripts/tests.js`.

 Run `npm start` to re-compile the CoffeeScript files automatically as you make changes.